slowernews/wisdom-tldr/chapters/0_intro.md

 > *"Whatever you are, be a good one."
 -- Abraham Lincoln [1809]*

-> *"Life is not a problem to be solved but a reality to be experienced."
--- Soren Kierkegaard [1813]*

 > *"You have your way.
 I have my way.
 As for the right way, the correct way, and the only way, it does not exist."
 -- Friedrich Nietzsche [1844]*